Cop who saved Auckland teen from taking her life speaks out: 'I feel honoured'

 Constable Ian Drake and I assisted in the rescue.

-She told me this when I was holding her tight in the back of the police car inconsolable.
+She told me this when I was holding her tight in the back of the police car.
+She was inconsolable.

 Unfortunately, this is one of many attempted self-harm incidents our police attend every year.